Religion & Thought

 The institution is older than the modern word

-Britannica notes that the word itself did not come into current use until the 1st century CE, but the institutional roots of advanced Jewish study are older.
+Britannica notes that the word itself did not come into common use until the 1st century CE, but the institutional roots of advanced Jewish study are older.
 The article traces lines through early sages, the Sanhedrin, and later rabbinic academies after the destruction of the Second Temple.

 That longer history matters because it shows that the yeshiva is not a late educational trend.